alexzedev/Bank_Marketing_R_Forest/README.md

 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

+Random Forest algorithm is a powerful tree learning technique in Machine Learning.
+It works by creating a number of Decision Trees during the training phase.
+Each tree is constructed using a random subset of the data set to measure a random subset of features in each partition.
+This randomness introduces variability among individual trees, reducing the risk of overfitting and improving overall prediction performance.
+In prediction, the algorithm aggregates the results of all trees, either by voting (for classification tasks) or by averaging (for regression tasks) This collaborative decision-making process, supported by multiple trees with their insights, provides an example stable and precise results.
+Random forests are widely used for classification and regression functions, which are known for their ability to handle complex data, reduce overfitting, and provide reliable forecasts in different environments.